Degree Entrance Scholarship Available

-Sheridan is pleased to provide an Entrance Scholarship in the amount of $1,000 to select applicants in this degree program.
+Sheridan is pleased to provide an Entrance Scholarship to select applicants in this degree program.
 View Sheridan Degree Entrance Scholarship details for eligibility criteria and more.

 Sheridan has been granted a consent by the Ministry of Training, Colleges and Universities to offer this degree for a seven-year term starting June 11, 2013 and subject to renewal thereafter.
 Application to the Ministry for renewal of the consent is a prescribed and cyclical requirement for degree programs at all Ontario Colleges.
 Sheridan will ensure that all students admitted to the Honours Bachelor of Computer Science (Mobile Computing) program during the period of consent will have the opportunity to complete the program within a reasonable time frame.
 Credentials earned during the period of consent remain valid, even if Ministry consent to offer the program is withdrawn in the future.
 Prospective students are responsible for satisfying themselves that the program and the degree will be appropriate to their needs (e.g. acceptable to potential employers, professional licensing bodies, or other educational institutions).